PortalNetwork/nkn-ns/README.md

 ## 🗂️ NKN Technical Stack
 The NKN technical stacks show the abstractions in different layers, and the layers in the picture below start from the top and constructed down along with the y-axis.
-For example, the identity component is built upon on NKN core.
+For example, the identity component in the component layer is built upon on the state layer which is NKN core.
 ![NKN Tech Stack](./assets/NKN-layer.png)

 ### State Layer
+The decentralized network stores the state information of each digital identity which usually based on different PKI system, every transactions and behavior can be stored and owned by the users.
+NKN core serves the fundamental infrastructure of the state layer.
+From this layer down each layer is built based on this infrastructure network.
 ![State Layer](./assets/state_layer.png)

 ### Component Layer
+The component layer is the abstraction of certain smart contract patterns or standards.
+Such as non-fungible assets which have some basic interfaces and many metadata describing the associated object.
+Those implementations behind the scenes are certain persistent scripts running on the core which provided by the state layer.
 ![Component Layer](./assets/component_layer.png)

 ### Protocol Layer